 Teach Place: At the same time but in separate sessions from the habituation of the stimulus, also practice, on a "place" mat or specific location.
+Or an 'Off Duty Hack' Location where your dog can see but can not get to your guest.

-- 3. When the dog no longer reacts to the stimulus (door knocking, bell ringing, door opening), evoke the stimulus right before putting him in his place.
+3. When the dog no longer reacts to the stimulus (door knocking, bell ringing, door opening), evoke the stimulus right before putting him in his place.
 Repeat multiple times throughout the day.
-Over several sessions, the stimulus (door knocking, ringing the bell, opening, and closing the door) becomes paired with the dog going to their place and completing a Sit or Down. - 4.
-When the dog is successfully going to his place consistently upon hearing the stimulus, begin generalization.
+Over several sessions, the stimulus (door knocking, ringing the bell, opening, and closing the door) becomes paired with the dog going to their place and completing a Sit or Down.

+4. When the dog is successfully going to his place consistently upon hearing the stimulus, begin generalization.
 Practice with the dog so he must get to his place from different angles, with different distractions, etc. Once in the maintenance stage of this behavior of going to his place when hearing the door-related noise, move to the next set of steps. ("Mock" Visitor)